mdbloice/Labeller/README.md

 ## FAQ

 - I want to clear the database and start labelling again
   - Delete the sqlite database in the `db` directory.
-The app will regenerate a new, empty database on first run.
+The app will regenerate a new, empty database when run if no database exists.

 ## Options